userVincent/MRW_FIFO/README.md

 ## Conclusion
 The **DRAM** and **MRW_FIFO** modules are highly optimized for FPGA environments, particularly for Xilinx FPGAs using SLICEM resources.
 With configurable read/write ports, asynchronous read capabilities, and the ability to handle high-throughput applications, these modules are well-suited for advanced buffer management and memory access needs.

+## TODO
+Test the modules in an FPGA using an ILA.
+Synthesizing the code using vivado to make sure that Distributed RAM configuration of SLICEM is used to implement the DRAM.